ocarr199/koala-holla-jens/projectnotes.md

         - send info to server for storage
     [ ] GET
         - Render to DOM logic
-    [ ] PUT - One base, ready-to-transfer
+    [ ] PUT - One base, readyToTransfer
     [ ] DELETE - Stretch goal